Annual Registration

 In order to log in to Oili, you must have a Hanken user account.
 If you have Finnish online banking credentials, you can activate your account via Hanken’s self-service portal.
 You can also reset and change your password via the self-service portal.
 If you do not have Finnish online banking credentials, you must visit the Student Service Desk in Helsinki (opening hours can be found on the study services webpage) or the Computer Centre in Vaasa (3rd floor).
 Please bring your official ID with you.

 If you will be absent due to military or civilian service, or due to maternity, paternity, or parental leave, you can register as absent for a statutory reason.
-Please read more about statutory absence here (LINK).
+Please read more about statutory absence further below on this page.

 Doctoral researchers